winitzki/scall/tutorial/programming_dhall.md

 let reflT = λ(T : Kind) → λ(a : T) → λ(f : T → Type) → λ(p : f a) → p
 ```

-Now the type `LeibnizEqualT Type Natural Bool` will be void because `Natural` and `Bool` are different.
+Now, the type `LeibnizEqualT Type Natural Bool` will be void because `Natural` and `Bool` are different.
-The type `LeibnizEqualT Type Bool Bool` will not be void because there will be a value `reflT Type Bool` of that type.
+But the type `LeibnizEqualT Type Bool Bool` will _not_ be void because there will be a value `reflT Type Bool` of that type.

 We can use `LeibnizEqualT` to implement an `assert`-like functionality for types: